Background and Competition overview:

 Evaluation and coaching workshop

-There are two phases of evaluation.
-The coaching workshop is conducted between the two, and attended by individuals selected from first evaluation so as to be mentored while finalizing the last phase of the competition.
-The objective of the coaching workshop is to improve their skills with help of mentors and judges, and to ensure that competitors are supervised while sharing their skills and improving their respective submissions.
-During the coaching period, Teams will be constituted to foster knowledge sharing and collaboration spirit between students of different skill sets.
-After this workshop, judges meet again for final evaluation.
+The objective of the coaching workshop is to improve the skills of competitors in statistical literacy and awareness as well as statistical advocacy and data dissemination.
+The mentor and judges will attend the coaching workshop to ensure that competitors are supervised while sharing their skills and improving their respective submissions.
+During the coaching period, group discussions will be emphasized to foster knowledge sharing and collaboration spirit between students of different skill sets.
+After this workshop, judges will meet again for a final evaluation.

 Questions are emailed to email@example.com or Call 0788216358